komo-248/Video-Upscaling-FFmpeg-Upscayl/README.md

 2. Upscales each frame independently at 4x using a trained super-resolution model
 3. Reassembles the upscaled frames with the original audio into a high-quality x265 encode

-The result preserves sharp linework and fine detail that interpolation-based upscalers destroy — particularly effective on anime and animated content.
+The result preserves sharp linework and fine detail that interpolation-based upscalers destroy.

 ---